hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 _Image source: [Xia & Wei, Cells, 2019](https://www.mdpi.com/2073-4409/8/10/1281)_

-Binding of transcription factors to the enhancer regions also enables modification of chromatin.
+Binding of transcription factors to the **active enhancer** regions also enables modification of chromatin, as shown in the schematic above.
 The active enhancers are accessible regions of the genome, however, the vicinity of enhancer regions containing nucleosomes has unique histone monomethylation and acetylation signatures.
-Active enhancer chromatins are marked by H3 lysine 4 monomethylation (H3K4me1) and H3 lysine 27 acetylation (H3K27ac).
+Active enhancer chromatins **are marked by H3 lysine 4 monomethylation (H3K4me1) and H3 lysine 27 acetylation (H3K27ac)**.

 > **NOTE**: For the most common histone modifications, we have a good idea of where they are generally found in the genome and how they function (i.e. activating or repressing).
 A helpful cheatsheet can [be found here](https://www.abcam.com/epigenetics/histone-modifications#histone-modifications-cheat-sheet).

-- H3K27me3, is a polycomb modification (developmental regulators) linked to transcriptional repression during neurogenesis (Hirabayashi and Gotoh, 2010)

-Early in the workshop, we described the [ENCODE](https://www.encodeproject.org/) resource to you, and now we want to **show you how to make use of it to interrogate your data**.
+Another relevant modification that might be worth exploring is **H3 lysine 27 trimethylation (H3K27me3)**.
+While this mark is not related to active enhancers, it is a polycomb modification (developmental regulators) **linked to transcriptional repression during neurogenesis** ([Hirabayashi and Gotoh, 2010](https://pubmed.ncbi.nlm.nih.gov/20485363/)).
+This is relevant to our study, as we are working with cortical stem cells.
+If PRDM16 is not binding to active enhancers, it is worth exploring other avenues of how it may function.

+To test these hypotheses, **a logical next step would be to run another set of experiments**.
+We would prepare whole brain lysates obtained from mice at E15.5, and this time immunoprecipitate with **antibodies for each of the histone modifications described above**.
+However, sometimes your budget does not allow for follow-up experiments.
+Or sometimes it does, but the optimization is not as easy and the experiment doesn't work.

+A logical next step, can also be to compare your data against publicly available data to validate your hypotheses.

+### ENCODE
+When using public data, it is best to find data generated from a similar set of cells.
+Gene regulation patterns are highly variable across development, and we want to make sure we are capturing patterns in the radial glia when upper layer neurons are being generated.
 In 2012, [Stamatoyannopoulos et al.](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-8-418) released a large dataset as part of the Mouse ENCODE project, which included numerous cell types, tissues, and developmental time points.

 <p align="center">
 <img src="../img/encode_screenshot.png" width="700">
 </p>

-From this dataset, we were able to find data corresponding to various **histone marks using samples collected from E14.5 mouse brains**.
-When making any comparisons, we want to ensure we are using data generated from a similar set of cells.
-Gene regulation patterns are highly variable across development, and we want to make sure we are capturing patterns in the radial glia when upper layer neurons are being generated.

-> _The mouse ENCODE data used in this workshop was taken from reference epigenome [ENCSR205YGI](https://www.encodeproject.org/reference-epigenomes/ENCSR205YGI/)._

-### Profile plot
-For each of the histone modifications listed above, we found the corresponding [ChIP experiments in ENCODE](https://www.encodeproject.org/reference-epigenomes/ENCSR205YGI/) and downloaded the bigWig files.
-Each experiment had two replicates.
-After plotting profiles, the replicate with stroger signal was identifed and retained for the visualizataion below. **For this plot, we have computed the matrix for you** using code similar to the first plot in this lesson (with a few additional bigWig files and keeping only the WT replicate 2).
+From this dataset, we were able to find ChIP experiments (reference epigenome [ENCSR205YGI](https://www.encodeproject.org/reference-epigenomes/ENCSR205YGI/)) using **samples collected from E14.5 mouse brains**.
+For each of the histone modifications listed above we downloaded the bigWig files from ENCODE.
+Each experiment had two biological replicates.
+We plotted profiles for both replicates, to identify the sample with stronger signal and included it in the visualization below.

-Copy over the matrix to your visualization directory:
+We have computed the matrix for you.
+Copy it over to your visualization directory:

 ```bash
 cp /n/groups/hbctraining/harwell-datasets/workshop_material/results/visualization/wt_encode_matrix.gz visualization/
 ```

-Once you have the matrix copied over, you can run the code below to create the proile plot:
+Run the code below to create the profile plot:

 ```bash